 Genome-wide associations studies (GWAS) have identified >15,000 single nucleotide polymorphisms (SNP) for complex diseases.
-For most diseases, however, SNPs are located discretely throughout the genome with a very small effect size.
-It remains elusive how these SNPs interplay and collectively perturb the biological system into a pathophysiological disease state, or more complicatedly, a comorbid disease state.
+For most diseases, however, SNPs are located discretely throughout the genome each with a very small effect size.
+It remains elusive how these SNPs collectively perturb the biological system into a pathophysiological disease state, or more complicatedly, a comorbid disease state.

-Classic genetic approaches, such as logistic regression, search for epistatic SNPs whose cumulative effect is non-additive from the individual ones.
-These approaches generate only a few epistatic interactions between SNPs across all complex diseases because they search from up to trillion pairwise combinations of SNPs thus requiring a vast number of samples to reach sufficient power.
+Classic genetic approaches, such as logistic regression, search for epistatic SNPs whose cumulative effect is non-additive from.
+These approaches generate only a few epistatic interactions between SNPs across all complex diseases because they search up to 1 trillion pairwise combinations of SNPs, thus requiring a vast number of samples to reach sufficient power.
 To circumvent this barrier, we and a few others have integrated external knowledge to reduce the size of hypotheses, such as functional annotations of the disease genes and downstream genes affected by SNPs.
 We have demonstrated that, although distantly located, SNPs associated with the same or comorbid diseases are likely to share similar biological mechanisms.
 For instance, multiple SNPs locating on chromosomes 6 and 21 commonly perturb immune response, which bridges the genetic mechanisms of rheumatoid arthritis.
-We called these SNPs cooperative ones and observed many epistases from them.
-Identifying these cooperative SNPs will greatly reduce the search space and allows better biological interpretability for the epistatic relationships in GWAS results.
+We called these SNPs cooperative and observed many epistases from them.
+Identifying these cooperative SNPs will greatly reduce the search space and allow better biological interpretability for the epistatic relationships identified in GWAS results.

 Very few studies have reported these cooperative mechanisms even with the abundant functional data accumulated by the Encyclopedia of DNA Elements (ENCODE) project.
-In this regard, our longstanding goal is to identify the driving cooperative mechanisms of SNPs for the general scope of complex diseases and their comorbidities through integrative analyses of big omics data.
+Our longstanding goal is to identify the driving cooperative mechanisms of SNPs for the general scope of complex diseases and their comorbidities through integrative analyses of big omics data.
 We hypothesize that multiple factor analysis of ENCODE data can unveil the cooperative and epistatic relationship of SNPs associated with the same or comorbid complex diseases.
 Examples of these hidden factors commonly underlying ENCODE data include key transcription factors (TF) that modulate the chromatin accessibility and modification, and gene activation and expression of a cell.
 Our specific aims are: